dcwbrown/dwire-debug/ReadMe.md

 The ATtiny must have DebugWIRE (DWEN) enabled.
 DWEN is not enabled in chips as shipped from Atmel, and (not surprisingly) cannot be enabled through DebugWIRE.

+For a chip as supplied by Atmel, ISP programming will be sufficient to enable debugWIRE.
+You can use any ISP programming solution, for example:

+ - ISP software includes the open source Avrdude or the official Atmel Studio.
+ - ISP hardware includes the open source Arduino ISP, or Atmel's Dragon or AVR-ICE.

-Therefore the chips must have the DWEN fuse programmed (set to 0) using a conventional Atmel programmer - I use an AVR Dragon.
-Once this is done dwire-debug is sufficient for both programming and debugging.
+Once the DWEN fuse has been programmed (set to zero), disconnect the ISP.

+Now the FT232 connected to just ground and the device reset pin and controlled by dwire-debug is sufficient for both programming and debugging.